Keyronex/Keyronex/README.md

 ![Keyronex Logo](docs/keyronex.svg)

 Keyronex is a hobby operating system.
-It runs to varying degrees on m68k (QEMU `virt` and Amiga), amd64, and AArch64 PCs.
 It makes no pretences to be anything novel or exciting, and doesn't do anything likely to be interesting to anyone.

 The long-term goal is to build a fairly competent operating system by the standards of the early 90s, with as much scalability and as many mod-cons as is